-Prior to joining RTI, she was a member of the Graduate Faculty, Director of Graduate Studies in Russian and East European Studies and Associate Director of the University of North Carolina at Chapel Hill’s Center for Slavic, Eurasian and East European Studies.
+Prior to joining RTI, Dr. Olich was a member of the Graduate Faculty, Director of Graduate Studies in Russian and East European Studies and Associate Director of the University of North Carolina at Chapel Hill’s Center for Slavic, Eurasian and East European Studies.
 Dr. Olich implemented and oversaw programs for a Duke-UNC Title VI U.S. Department of Education National Resource Center and administered more than $1.5 million in student fellowships.

 Previously, she co-founded Diba Industries, Durham, NC, and Danbury, CT, helping to grow annual revenues to $12M (FY 2003), launching two locations and successfully selling the company in 2004 to the multinational Halma Technology Group.

-She is a member of the 2016-2017 class of Leadership North Carolina (LNC), which works with state luminaries to improve North Carolina’s quality of life.
+She is a member of the 2016-2017 class of Leadership North Carolina (LNC), which provides cutting-edge programming to current and emerging leaders from across the state.
 Dr. Olich is an adjunct associate professor in the UNC Gillings School of Global Public Health’s Public Health Leadership Program.
 A historian by training, she served on the Duke University NEH Next Generation PhD Advisory Committee.
 She received the Triangle Business Journal 2017 Women in Business Award in recognition of her commitment to mentoring.
-Dr Olich is a graduate and former Advisory Board member of the BRIDGES Academic Leadership for Women Program.
+In 2021 she received the RTI President’s Award for her leadership of Forethought: The RTI $5M Research Collaboration Challenge.
+She is a member of the National Association of Corporate Directors.